 While working for the APP, I produced a number of brochures for the organization that have helped to professionalize the field.
 These include the Aftercare Guidelines for Facial and Body Piercings and Aftercare Guidelines for Oral Piercings, which have become the industry standard for piercing care.
 Also, I penned a brochure entitled Troubleshooting for You and Your Healthcare Professional, which provides valuable information for piercees and for medical professionals, who othen have no piercing-specific training.

 Yet another important brochure I produced is Oral Piercing Risks and Safety Measures, which I wrote to debunk urban myths and provide vital, accurate health and safety information on oral piercings.
-The newest brochures I've produced for the APP are Jewelry for Initial Piercings, and Jewelry for Healed Piercings
+I've produced brochures for the APP including Jewelry for Initial Piercings, and Jewelry for Healed Piercings.
+My most recent addition was Preparing for Medical and Dental Procedures.

-I also re-wrote/edited the APP Procedure Manual, which is used throughout the industry as the definitive guide for safe, sanitary piercing practices.
+I also spearheaded the rewrite and update of the APP Procedure Manual (2013 Edition), which is used throughout the industry as the definitive guide for safe, sanitary piercing practices.

 I undertook additional volunteer duties with the APP by being the Editor of the APP's quarterly journal (THE POINT).
-I produced four issues per year, from issue # 17- # 31.
-As of issue # 46, I've undertaken the position of Co-Editor with APP President, James Weber.
+I produced four issues per year, from issue #17- #31.
+For issues #46-59, I served in the position of Co-Editor with former APP President, James Weber, and was Editor in Chief of Issue #60.
+I continue to volunteer as a Contributing Editor.
+The current issue can be viewed here.

-Further, in my capacity as a Board Member for the APP I have attended Quarterly Board meetings, and the APP conferences in Las Vegas and Amsterdam.
+Further, in my capacity as a Board Member for the APP I have attended Quarterly Board meetings, and the APP conferences in Las Vegas , Amsterdam, and Mexico.
 At Conference, I have taught classes to piercers on topics such as Grounding and Bedside Manner, Anatomy, Aftercare and Healing, Basic Piercing Techniques, and Advanced Piercing Techniques.

 I have appeared to speak for groups of medical professionals about body piercing, such as Association of periOperative Nurses (AORN), and HIV/AIDS Health Educators of Louisiana.
 I have also presented to both students and staff at Student Health Centers in Colleges and Universities.